jbcodeforce/python-code/Flask/boilerPlate/README.md

 # Personal Boilerplate for Flask app

 This app uses [Blueprint](https://realpython.com/flask-blueprint/) to organize the code.
-It uses [Prometheus client](https://github.com/prometheus/client_python) to expose metrics API and instruments routes to expose metrics.
+It uses [Prometheus client](https://github.com/prometheus/client_python) to expose metrics API and instruments routes to expose metrics, and Swagger to expose API doc .

 ## Run in development mode